munificent/craftinginterpreters/book/jumping-back-and-forth.md

 increment, since the increment executes at the end of each loop iteration.

 Then we change `loopStart` to point to the offset where the increment expression begins.
-Later, when emit the loop instruction after the body statement, this will cause it to jump up to the *increment* expression instead of the top of the loop like it does when there is no increment.
+Later, when we emit the loop instruction after the body statement, this will cause it to jump up to the *increment* expression instead of the top of the loop like it does when there is no increment.
 This is how we stitch the increment in to run after the body.